ManticoreGamesInc/platform-documentation/src/tutorials/art/custom_materials.md

 ## Smart Material

-Smart Materials are textures that align to the world, not the object.
+**Smart Materials** are textures that align to the world, rather than the object.
 This makes it easy to seamlessly connect two objects using the same material.

 ### Enable and Disable Smart Material